 Organisation

-The Attorney General of Switzerland has overall responsibility for the Office of the Attorney General of Switzerland (OAG).
+The Attorney General of the Swiss Confederation has overall responsibility for the Office of the Attorney General of the Swiss Confederation (OAG).
 The OAG is structured into six divisions: SK, WiKri, RV, FFA, the General Secretariat and the Personal Office of the Attorney General.

-The Attorney General of Switzerland is in charge of all operational, staffing and organisational aspects of the Office of the Attorney General of Switzerland.
+The Attorney General of the Swiss Confederation is in charge of all operational, staffing and organisational aspects of the Office of the Attorney General of the Swiss Confederation.

 The Directorate

-The Directorate is the Attorney General of Switzerland’s consultative body.
+The Directorate is the Attorney General of the Swiss Confederation’s consultative body.
 It meets regularly to discuss operational, staff-related and organisational matters and other important business and to prepare for strategic decisions.

 Statutory duty, tasks and legal principles